Garvin Alston: Professional career

 Reflecting on his career later in life, Alston said "It was everything I dreamt of."
 Though he added that he regretted focusing too much on advancing his career at the expense of enjoying "creating memories with friends."

 Coaching career

 Alston coached in the Oakland Athletics organization from 2005 to 2015.
-He served as pitching coach of the Class A Kane County Cougars (2005–06) and Class A-Advanced Stockton Ports (2007–08), minor league rehab coordinator (2009–14), and minor league pitching coordinator (2015).
+He served as pitching coach of the Single-A Kane County Cougars (2005–06) and High-A Stockton Ports (2007–08), minor league rehab coordinator (2009–14), and minor league pitching coordinator (2015).

 The Arizona Diamondbacks hired Alston as their bullpen coach for the 2016 season.
 In June 2017, he was re-hired by the Athletics as the major league bullpen coach.
 Alston served as pitching coach for the Minnesota Twins during the 2018 season, but did not return when new manager Rocco Baldelli was hired in the offseason.
 Alston's highlights with the Twins included improving the command and pitch selection of reliever Ryan Pressly.

-In 2021, Alston became the pitching coach for the Sacramento River Cats.
+In 2021, Alston became the pitching coach for the Sacramento River Cats, the Triple-A affiliate of the San Francisco Giants.
+On November 14, 2023, the San Francisco Giants hired Alston to be their bullpen coach.
+On November 8, 2025, it was announced that Alston would not return to the team in 2026.